pingcap/docs-cn/hardware-and-software-requirements.md

 <tbody>
   <tr>
     <td>TiDB</td>
     <td><ul><li>At least 30 GB for the log disk</li><li>Starting from v6.5.0, Fast Online DDL (controlled by the <a href="https://docs.pingcap.com/tidb/dev/system-variables#tidb_ddl_enable_fast_reorg-new-in-v630">tidb_ddl_enable_fast_reorg</a> variable) is enabled by default to accelerate DDL operations, such as adding indexes.
-If DDL operations involving large objects exist in your application, it is highly recommended to prepare additional SSD disk space for TiDB (100 GB or more).
+If DDL operations involving large objects exist in your application, or you want to use <a href="https://docs.pingcap.com/tidb/dev/sql-statement-import-into">IMPORT INTO</a> to import data, it is highly recommended to prepare additional SSD disk space for TiDB (100 GB or more).
 For detailed configuration instructions, see <a href="https://docs.pingcap.com/tidb/dev/check-before-deployment#set-temporary-spaces-for-tidb-instances-recommended">Set a temporary space for a TiDB instance</a></li></ul></td>
     <td>Lower than 90%</td>
   </tr>
   <tr>